Millions Of Verizon Customers’ Account PINs Leaked — Here’s Why You Should Still Have One

 If I'm a Verizon customer, what should I do?

 The first thing you should do is change your account PIN, just in case.
 You can never be too careful with your online privacy.
 Call customer service at (800) 922-0204, visit a retail store with government identification, or go to vzw.com/PIN.
-Note that the code
+Note that the code *can't* be the last four digits of your Social Security number or cell number.

 If you've reused that same PIN for other accounts, make sure you update those, too.
 It's best to keep all of your PINs unique.
 Those who have trouble remembering all of their PINs can store them safely in a password manager like Last Pass and Dashlane.